 COMFORTER: As a lawyer would do for a discouraged client (accused of a serious crime), so Jesus often encouraged or comforted His disciples.
 For instance, last Sunday we read His encouraging words to His disciples: ‘Do not let your hearts be troubled.
 Trust in God and trust in me’ (John 14:1).
 Similarly, the Holy Spirit comforts us when we experience the difficulties of life; He encourages us to persevere in our lives.
-So, let us call upon Him in difficult times (especially, in this difficult time of the CoViD-19 pandemic).
+So, let us call upon Him in difficult times.

 COUNSELOR: As a lawyer may counsel his/her client (regarding what to say at the court hearing), so Jesus often counselled His disciples through His teachings.
 Similarly, the Holy Spirit counsels us in many ways: